MelvinJWallace/PortfolioProjects/README.md

 # Chicago Crime Project

 ## Introduction

-This is a python project that I found on **Chicago crimes from 2001-2023**.
+This is a python project that I found on **Chicago Crimes from 2001-2023**.
 This dataset is particularly close to me as I am a resident of Chicago.
 My goal in this project is to analyze the different crimes by district, year, and month, searching for trends that can potentially lead to helping reduce overall crime in the city of Chicago.